Programming-The-Next-Step/prisonersdilemma/README.md

 	4. Nice tit for tat: opponent cooperates in the first round, then copies the participant's moves
 	5. Suspicious tit for tat: opponent defects in the first round, then copies the participant's moves (peers: if you have ideas for other strategies that could be interesting, please tell me in the feedback!)
 	* There will be connecting screens between the rounds, telling participants the lenght of their sentence at that point.
-Following the narrative of a prisoner's dilemma, it will also say that the participant will no be interrogated by a different officer and that they have again the choice of cooperating or defecting.
+Following the narrative of a prisoner's dilemma, it will also say that the interrogating officers have not made a definite choice yet and will keep on interrogating.
+Therefore, they have again the choice of cooperating or defecting.
+(Peers: if you have better ideas on the narrative, I'd like to hear that out)

 * The goodbye screen:
 A screen stating the lenght of the final sentence and thanking the participant for taking part.